-The main theme of our research is clinical studies using endoscopy in the diagnosis and treatment of gastrointestinal, hepatobiliary, and pancreatic disease.
-In addition, we perform basic research for developing novel instrumentation, image processing and analysis methods, as well as optical apparatuses, such as autofluorescence imaging (AFI), narrowband imaging (NBI), endocytoscopy, confocal laser endomicroscopy, endocytoscopy, and therapeutic endoscopy, with a high degree of procedural freedom.
+Our main area of research is performing clinical studies of endoscopy in the diagnosis and treatment of gastrointestinal, hepatobiliary and pancreatic disease.
+In addition, we perform basic research to develop novel instrumentation, methods of image processing and analysis, and optical apparatuses, such as autofluorescence imaging (AFI), narrowband imaging (NBI), endocytoscopy, confocal laser endomicroscopy, endocytoscopy, and therapeutic endoscopy with a high degree of procedural freedom.
 Our published research outcomes and recent reports are summarized below.